lf94/kenzie/README.md

 A parametric stand which can hold a variety of objects at adjustable angles.

-This stand's holding dimensions are 70mm by 162mm.
+This stand's default holding dimensions are 70mm by 162mm - big enough for a smartphone.

 ## Motivation